-We estimate emissions and cost from the total flash needed to cover both the cache's capacity and its writes over the desired lifetime.
 For example, a 2 TB cache with a 6-year lifetime will require at least 2 TBs of flash, but it may require 2.5 TB of flash to accommodate the cache's write rate over 6 years.
 LBAD devices use 7% overprovisioning, the standard on datacenter drives [8].

-We base our write endurance and cost projections on Micron 7300 NVMe U.2 TLC SSDs.
-For other densities, we multiply the TLC write endurance by the write-endurance factors in Table 4, based on [9].
-For cost, we interpolate linearly between flash capacities and include power as the operational expense.
-Cost is normalized to Kangaroo with a 30% miss ratio for the Twitter trace and 20% for Meta.
+We combine this flash capacity requirement with the cache's DRAM configuration and CPU to estimate both the cost and the carbon emissions, assuming that flash's write endurance is the server's main lifetime constraint.
+While we believe this constraint is reasonable for shorter lifetimes, other failures will become more common at longer lifetimes (particularly above 10 years).
+We base our write endurance on Micron 7300 NVMe U.2 TLC SSDs.
+For other densities, we multiply the TLC write endurance by the write-endurance factors in Table 5, based on [9].
 We optimistically assume that different flash densities will have the same cost and emissions per cell; e.g., 1 TB of PLC has the same emissions as 600 GB of TLC (5:3 ratio).
 Our model can incorporate more data on denser flash if it becomes available.